Next Recruitment Night: Every Saturday morning from 8am to 10am. Please email email@example.com to let us know you’ll be there.

 Location: Bamboozles Skating & Event Center: 2095 Andrea Lane, Fort Myers

 You must be a female skater and be 18 years of age or older.
-You can attend a recruitment and orientation night on the above dates.
+You can attend a recruitment and orientation night on any of the above dates.
+Can’t make it out to recruitment night?
+Email us to get the information on how you can sign up and start skating that week!
 Come out and watch practices, take skating lessons at Bamboozles and get on skates as much as possible .
 While you’re preparing to join our team, visit www.wftda.com to familiarize yourself with the modern day version of roller derby and the rules!
 Being able to skate is just half of the “gig”.
 Knowing the sport and how it’s played is the other half.

 When do you host recruitment nights and new skater orientations?